Mikyo/metapattern.github.io/remedy/remedy.md

 ##### Who you are #####
 <br>
 ## Remedy blends expertise with innovation. ##
-Well funded, highly capable, and deeply relevant.
-You're growing fast, and this is truly just the beginning.
-Cooperation.
-Analytics.
-Modern healthcare.
-Episodes.
+Your team has defined an industry once already.
+Highly capable, deeply relevant... a truly modern healthcare company.

-Blends the deep experience in VC and healthcare companies with the juniors' contemporary technological approach (and energy!!).
-Killer combo.
+Blends the deep experience in VC, finance, technology and healthcare with the a fast growing, young and ambitious team.
+Cutting edge tech and analytics.

-Make sure that your brand, story and culture are dialed before this thing gets any bigger.

 You are the grandfather, "you can trust us" of the healthcare industry.
 Innovators.
 Pioneers.
 Facilitators of the future.
+A voice you can trust in the future of healthcare delivery.

+You are the remedy.

+--

+First mover.
+Thought leader.
+Blends deep expertise with industry-defining innovation.
 <!-- .slide: data-background="lib/img/remedy.jpg" class="white" -->